renathossain/vscode-markdown-runner/README.md

 ## Features

 - Executes Python code within the shell.
+- Enable bash file line by line in settings if users need it
 - Toggle automatic pasting of results at the bottom of the code block within the settings.
 - Select Python environments within the settings.
 - Enable memory sharing between runs, persistent execution, like in a Jupytrer notebook within the settings.